-Funds are distributed on a first-come, first-served basis, until funds for the current year run out.
+Funds are distributed on a first-come, first-served basis, while funds are available, and are intended to cover a portion, not all, of the allowable professional development expenses.
 Students may only receive one award as an undergraduate student (in order to extend the funds to many students).
 Group projects as well as individual projects may be funded.

 Applications are now being accepted for The Louis Stokes Alliance for Minority Participation (LSAMP), a joint project of the National Science Foundation and The California State University.
 More information and the application can be found at the OTRES website.